TonybynMp4/y_burgershot/Readme.md

 		weight = 50,
 		stack = true,
 		close = true,
-		description = "An Amazing Murder Meal with a chance of a toy."
+		description = 'An Amazing Murder Meal with a chance of a toy.'
 	},

 	['heartstopper'] = {